Ensembl/ensembl-cdm-docs/src/docs/assignment_method.md

 # AssignmentMethod
-Data type describing the method by which an external reference was assigned to an item.
+The `AssignmentMethod` data type describes the method by which an external reference was assigned to an item.

 | Field       | Type           | Description |
 |-------------|----------------|-------------|